writethedocs/www/docs/conf/atlantic/2024/writing-day.rst

 Attendees are invited to submit their project pre-conference!
 It's a great way to get other attendees excited about contributing.

+Note that a ticket for the conference is required to participate in Writing Day.
+This of course also grants entry to the other two conference days, with talks, unconference sessions and other activities.

 **There are two main types of Writing Day attendees:**

 - Project leads: Attendees bringing ideas, content, or OSS projects to work on with contributors.